jacquelynsmale/nisar-docs/data-products/l2-gcov.md

 ## Data Layers

 A GCOV data product includes the following raster data sets.
-For more information, see section 4.3 of the [product specification](#product-specification).
+For a more detailed description of these data layers, see @l2_gcov_product_specs2025 [Section 4.3].

 ### Geocoded Polarimetric Covariance Terms
 ```